klausbreyer/password-protection-shareable-links/readme.txt

 - Logged-in admins can always view all normal pages without restrictions.
 - Feed access is also restricted, aligning with the intention to prevent unauthorized external access to the site's content.

+For a hands-on test of the plugin, visit the [test installation](https://password-protection-shareable-links.plugiplugi.com/) (password: `1234`).
+Alternatively, access a protected page directly with a shareable link: [Direct Access Link](https://password-protection-shareable-links.plugiplugi.com/2024/10/25/hello-world/?password=UGxmb1l4NlJoWEM2dFJ3aEZ5Y0wrUT09) (Please use incognito mode or clear cookies if the password was previously entered).

 == Installation ==

 1. Upload the `password-protection-shareable-links` folder to the `/wp-content/plugins/` directory, or install the plugin directly through the WordPress plugins screen.